UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 #### &nbsp;

-#### Any rewarding aspects of teaching your mates?
+#### What were some of the benefits of teaching your mates?

 Actually, I found it very rewarding in many ways:

-I could help two great people to get better with technologies that I know.
+* I could help two great people to get better with technologies that I know.

-I could also learn about new stuff on the go and give a nice overview/structure for my own knowledge.
+* I could also learn about new stuff on the go and give a nice overview/structure for my own knowledge.

-My own projects moved forward as we used them as example tasks, so teaching them, actually freed up time for me to work on my&nbsp; own projects that had been sitting there collecting dust for so long.
+* My own projects moved forward as we used them as example tasks, so teaching them, actually freed up time for me to work on my&nbsp; own projects that had been sitting there collecting dust for so long.

-I could spend a lot more time with them (virtually), so our relationships improved a lot.
+* I could spend a lot more time with them (virtually), so our relationships improved a lot.

-Can you point out one thing in particular that you learned in the process of teaching your friends?
+#### &nbsp;

+#### Apart from everything, did you learn or improve any specific skills yourself?

 Yes, I became quite a pro in react native, a technology I always wanted to master, and I learned how to explain and provide a structure for my existing knowledge.

+###### Check out the project that the three friends ended up creating over a weekend hackathon [here](http://guesswhatapp.net/#social-game).

+&nbsp;

-So why teach coding for a friend?
+#### So why teach coding for a friend?

 * You can work on your own projects, the ones that you always neglected because of the lack of time — so at the end, you’re not ‘wasting’ time